 The town is pronounced "oy-yahn-tie-tahm-bo" but everyone calls it "Ollanta" for short.
 It was named for Ollantay, the Inca general who expanded the frontiers of Tawantinsuyo as far noth as Colombia and as far south as Argentina during the reign of the Inca Pachacutec.
-The general asked for the hand of the emperor's daughter, a request Pachacutec refused, Accomplished though Ollantay was, he was still a commoner.
+The general asked for the hand of the emperor's daughter, a request Pachacutec refused.
+He accomplished though Ollantay and he was still a commoner.
 The general rebelled against the ruler and was imprisoned.
-Ollantay's love may have met a bad end. but yours will not when you glimpse the stone streets and houses, mountain scenery some of the most lush territory in the Valley, and great ruins.
+Ollantay's love may have met a bad end.
+But yours will not when you glimpse the stone streets and houses, mountain scenery some of the most lush territory in the Valley, and great ruins.

 Ollantaytambo Village is called "Live Incan City", because its citizens maintain alive very ancient habits and customs.

 Walk above the town to a formidable stone structure where massive terraces climb to the peak.
 It was the valley's main defense against the Antis tribes from the neighboring rain forests.
 Construction began during the reign of Pachacutec but was never completed.